epklein/epklein.github.io/_posts/2023Q1/2023-03-22-p-pc-balance.md

 ## People development in Tech Companies

-Successful tech companies creates processes and invest a considerable amount of time and money in people's development, experimentation and learning.
+Successful tech companies create processes and invest a considerable amount of time and money in people's development, experimentation and learning.

 [Software Engineering](/swe) is a field still in constant evolution, and the technologies and practices we are using today may get ineffective or obsolete in just a few years!